Family Nurse Practitioner — Doctor of Nursing Practice Program

 International Transcript Evaluation Agencies

 Students who have completed their degrees outside of the United States will have to have their degrees evaluated for United States baccalaureate equivalency, also known as a course-by-course/comprehensive evaluation.
-Please click here for a list of international transcript evaluation agencies.
+Please click here for more information related to international applicants.

 Application fees are payable to Nursing’s Centralized Application Service (NursingCAS).
 Samuel Merritt University does not charge an additional admission fee.